Christedge/Uno-Synth-Pro-SysEx/README.md

 * One message of 43 bytes, mainly containing the preset's name (14 bytes, all  characters uppercase).

-* One message of 305 bytes, probably the sound engine's data.
+* One message of 305 bytes.
+This message contains the sound engine's data, including the modulation matrix and the effects engine parameters.

 * Four (and in rare cases, less) messages of variable length, about 204 bytes long.
 Maybe the sequence data.